abhishekh2001/cshell/README.md

 6. Finished Background Processes: When a background process is done executing, the shell is interrupted and the details of the termination
 (the process name, pid, and the termination status [normal/abnormal]) is displayed to the user.

-7. History: `history [-<num>]` command lists out the latest commands executed by the shell and all previous instances of the shell.
+7. History: `history [<num>]` command lists out the latest commands executed by the shell and all previous instances of the shell.
 It remembers up to 20 of the latest commands called (irrespective of successful/unsuccessful execution).

 ## Assumptions

-The following (reasonable) assumptions have been made regarding the specification requirements and the behaviour expected.
+The following assumptions have been made regarding the specification requirements and the behaviour expected.

 - When executing commands separated by semicolons, expected behaviour is to execute commands in